 Titled, Digitisation and Performance: An Interactive Workshop, this free event is participation centric and outcome-based, focusing on lean processes and digitisation.
-The workshop will provide a brief overview of process systemisation, followed by an interactive session where you will be empowered to create your own process map, identify pain points and improvement opportunities through digitisation – leaving the session with your own plan of action.
+The workshop will provide a brief overview of process systemisation, followed by an interactive session where you will be empowered to create your own process map, and identify pain points and improvement opportunities through digitisation – leaving the session with your own plan of action.

 The Benefits of Process Improvement and Digitisation